-The problem with many websites out there (and probably even yours) is that it was built as either a graphic design masterpiece to show off your designer skills, or as a hastily put together after-thought in a rush to start your business.
+The problem with many websites out there (and probably even yours) is that it was built as either a graphic design masterpiece to show off your designer skills or as a hastily put together after-thought in a rush to start your business.

-1. A Great Website Foundation
+1. Start With a Great Website Foundation